segmentio/segment-docs/src/partners/destinations/build.md

 ### Configure your development environment

 You don't need to access a Segment dev environment to build an integration.
-You’ll test it with a locally on your machine.
-Destinations are written in Typescript.
-For more information about Typescript, see Typescripts [documentation](https://www.typescriptlang.org/docs/){:target="_blank}.
+You’ll test it locally on your machine.
+Destinations are written in TypeScript.
+For more information about TypeScript, see TypeScript's [documentation](https://www.typescriptlang.org/docs/){:target="_blank}.

 To work with Segment's actions repository, download and install the following:
   - [node](https://nodejs.org/en/){:target="_blank"}